Content Map Terms

 To prevent poisoning

-- Keep the phone number for your local Poison Control Centre near your phone.
-To find the centre in your area, check your telephone book or visit www.capcc.ca to search for your provincial poison control centre.
+- Keep the phone number for your local Poison Control Centre on or near your phone.
+Visit infopoison.ca to find your provincial poison control centre.
+Have the product container with you when you call.

 To prevent choking

-- Keep small objects or parts of objects—such as toy pieces, coins, buttons, marbles, rubber bands, and balloons—out of reach.
+- Keep small objects or parts of objects out of reach.
+This includes toy pieces, coins, buttons, marbles, rubber bands, and balloons.

 - Remove mobiles from cribs and playpens before your baby is able to reach up and grab them.